-H+P Advisors is the proud home of Profit First for Dental Professionals.
+H+P Advisors is the proud home of Profit First for Dentists.
 As we outlined in last week’s blog, The Basics of Profit First for Dentists, Profit First is a cash-flow management system that is easy to implement in your practice.
 It’s not a magic formula.
 It simply puts a spin on the already existing accounting formula, SALES – EXPENSES = PROFIT.

 With Profit First, SALES – PROFIT = EXPENSES.

 As you begin your journey to maximum profitability with Profit First, you will be introduced to Parkinson’s Law.
 What is Parkinson’s Law and why is it important?
 Cyril Northcote Parkinson was a British author and historian in the 1950s.
 Parkinson originally applied his law to time stating, “The amount of time which one has to perform a task is the amount of time it will take to complete the task.”
 Think about it, if you give yourself three hours to complete a certain task, chances are it will end up taking the full three hours to complete.
 Sound familiar?

 How does this apply to your dental practice?
 Put simply, the Law states that, “The demand upon a resource will expand to match the supply of the resource.”
 And the resource we’re talking about is cash.
 Demand is spending.
 Supply is your bank account balance.
 Money comes in (yay).
 Money goes out (boo).
 Usually, all of this is happening in one “bucket” which is your main practice checking account.

 The first step to changing this trend is to have multiple smaller “buckets”, let’s call them “plates”, to start limiting your demand on available cash.
 This may sound simple enough, however, it’s going to require you to change your habits and your mindset about money.
 This is not always easy and it may be uncomfortable.
 Stick with it.
 You can do this.

 Step 1: Open Your Bank Accounts